SURREY â€” Three pedestrian crashes in Surrey in less than 24 hours has Surrey Mounties shaking their heads.

 Paquet said the driver "didn’t leave.
 We’re not investigating the driver for failing to remain at the scene."

-The third crash happened at 5:30 p.m.
+It was the second serious pedestrian crash in Surrey in roughly 12 hours.
+The third happened at 5:30 p.m.
 Tuesday, at 140th Street and 85th Avenue in Newton.
 Two Surrey men, ages 19 and 48, were crossing at a crosswalk when a Pontiac Sunfire driven by a 65-year-old Surrey man turned left into the crosswalk.
 The younger man jumped out of the way but the older man was hit, sustaining relatively minor injuries.
-Police said the driver claimed the sun was in his eyes.
+Police said the driver claimed the sun had been in his eyes.

 The three crashes are still under investigation and police ask any witnesses who have not yet spoken with them to contact the Surrey RCMP at 606-599-0502.